puppetlabs/puppetlabs-pam_tools/REFERENCE.md

 Raises an error if the given file path does not exist or cannot be read.

+If path does not exist or is not readable.

 #### `pam_tools::check_for_file(String $filetype, Optional[String] $path = undef, Boolean $fail_empty_path = true)`

 Raises an error if the given file path does not exist or cannot be read.

+If path does not exist or is not readable.

 Returns: `Any` The +path+ if found, or undef if no path given.